HwangBo94/Anti-UAV410/README.md

     	|--Trained_with_antiuav410
     ```

+The files inside the Defaults directory are the results of the trackers that are not trained with Anti-UAV410, while The files inside the Trained_with_antiuav410 directory are the results of the trackers that are trained with Anti-UAV410 dataset.

 **Step 5.** Visual comparison.

 Change the dataset path and select the trackers that need to be compared visually.